 Specifically, according to the Rules on Treatment of Idle Lands (間置土地處置辦法) effective as at 1 July 2012, where land remains undeveloped for at least one year but less than two years, the idle land fee shall be 20.0 per cent. of the land premium; where land remains undeveloped for two years or more, the idle land would be forfeited to the PRC government without compensation unless the delay in development was caused by government action or force majeure.
 In addition, a holder of land use right cannot count the idle land fee into its production costs.
-Under the Rules on Treatment of Idle Lands, (開置土地處置辦法), "idle lands" refer to state-owned construction lands (i) for which development has failed to commence for at least one year from the commencement date stipulated in the land grant contract or (ii) for which development has commenced but the developed land accounts for less than one-third of the total land obligated for development has been suspended for at least one year.
+Under the Rules on Treatment of Idle Lands, (開置土地處置辦法), "idle lands" refer to state-owned construction lands (i) for which development has failed to commence for at least one year from the commencement date stipulated in the land grant contract or (ii) for which development has commenced but the developed land accounts for less than one-third of the total land obligated for development or the invested amount accounts for less than 25.0 per cent. of the total investment amount, and the development has been suspended for at least one year.
 According to the foregoing rules, "commencement of development" means, subject to the issuance of the construction permit, the completion of the excavation of foundation for projects requiring foundation pit, or the driving of all piles for projects using pile foundation, or the completion of one-third of the foundation for other projects.